 Therefore, imaging brain activity in health and in chronic pain conditions can contribute to understanding the mechanism of chronic pain development, learning which factors affect pain perception, how painful stimuli can affect one's behavior, and more.

-Medoc’s TSA 2 can be suited with fMRI-compatible thermodes to administer thermal painful and non-painful stimuli within the scanner.
-Also, the TSA 2 can also include fMRI-compatible CHEPS thermodes, capable of delivering very rapid heat or cold stimuli.
-Our TSA 2 system has TTL-in and -out capabilities for precise synchronization with MRI scanner.
+Medoc’s TSA2 can be suited with fMRI-compatible thermodes to administer thermal painful and non-painful stimuli within the scanner.
+The TSA2 can also be used with an fMRI-compatible CHEPS thermode, capable of delivering very rapid heat or cold stimuli.
+Our TSA2 system has TTL-in and -out capabilities for precise synchronization with MRI scanner.
 The stimuli can also be controlled using third-party software such as MATLAB™ and E-Prime™, providing flexible and advanced control over the experimental parameters and allowing synchronization with additional stimuli and measures.

 Medoc's fMRI systems are used by researchers at the Harvard University Medical School, University of Duisburg-Essen, the University of Toronto, the University of Munich, the University of Birmingham in Alabama, University of Colorado Boulder, the Veterans General Hospital, and National Yang-Ming University in Taipei, and in over 150 other locations worldwide.

-Our TSA 2 system is suitable for use in an fMRI setting with its MRI conditional accessories.
-The device is situated outside of the Faraday cage while thermodes and response accessories are inserted into the scanner environment via the penetration panel.
+Our TSA2 system is suitable for use in an fMRI setting with its MRI conditional accessories.
+The device is situated outside of the Faraday cage while thermodes are inserted into the scanner environment via the penetration panel.

 Our fMRI-compatible solutions include:

 Dual thermode set-up for simultaneous stimulation by two thermodes through one TSA2 device

 TTL Output for triggering external device